aws-neuron/aws-neuron-sdk/libraries/transformers-neuronx/transformers-neuronx-developer-guide.rst

 --------------------------

-For transformer decoders used in large language models, tensor-parallelism is neccessary as it provides a way to shard the models' large weight matrices onto multiple NeuronCores, and having NeuronCores working on the same matrix multiply operation collaboratively. transformers-neuronx's tensor-parallelism support makes
+For transformer decoders used in large language models, tensor-parallelism is necessary as it provides a way to shard the models' large weight matrices onto multiple NeuronCores, and having NeuronCores working on the same matrix multiply operation collaboratively. transformers-neuronx's tensor-parallelism support makes